gomodules/x/README.md

  * If we want external contribution, those stuff need their own repo.

 ## License
-This is licensed under Apache 2.0 unless specified in the individual code files.
+This is licensed under Apache 2.0 unless specified otherwise in individual code files.